aredlavenkat/fluxion-docs/docs/rules/lifecycle.md

 ## Audit trails

 - Persist rule JSON and metadata for each deployment (e.g. in object storage or git).
-- Log rule evaluations with rule ID, salience, match outcome, and shared attributes.
+- Log rule evaluations with rule ID, salience, pass outcome, and shared attributes.
 - Use `RuleDebugStageTrace` in incident investigations; archive traces only when necessary because they may contain PII.

 ## Change management metadata